The Now TV Combo - flexible broadband, TV, and more

 But one of the advantages of bundling is that it often reduces the price of one or more parts of the deal compared to getting each of them separately - and Now TV do offer a discount for bundling broadband and phone with TV.

-Customers getting a Now TV Combo with any one of three of the four TV Passes will get £5 off the combined price of the separate parts of the bundle for the first 12 months.
+Customers getting a Now TV Combo with three of the four TV Passes will get £5 off the total price of their bundle for the first 12 months.

 TV from Now TV